tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 resources.
 The logical network resources that appear in the virtual topology can reflect a part, whole, or in-excess of the physical network resource capacity (when oversubscription is desirable).
-For example, a physical link bandwidth can be divided into fractions, each belonging to a slice aggregate.
-Each fraction of the physical link bandwidth can be represented as a logical link in a virtual topology that is used when determining paths associated with a specific slice aggregate.
-The per slice aggregate virtual topology can be used by routing protocols, or by the ingress/PCE when computing slice aggregate aware TE paths.
+For example, a physical link bandwidth can be divided into fractions, each dedicated to a slice aggregate.
+Each fraction of the physical link bandwidth MAY be represented as a logical link in a virtual topology that is used when determining paths associated with a specific slice aggregate.
+The slice aggregate virtual topology can be used by routing protocols, or by the ingress/PCE when computing slice aggregate aware TE paths.

 To perform network state dependent path computation in this mode (slice aggregate aware TE), the resource reservation on each link needs to be slice aggregate aware.
 Multiple slice policies may be applied on the same physical link.
-The per slice aggregate network resource availability on links are updated (and may eventually be advertised in the network) when new paths are placed in the network.
-The per slice aggregate resource reservation, in this case, can be maintained on each device or be centralized on a resource reservation manager that holds reservation states on links in the network.
+The slice aggregate network resource availability on links is updated (and may eventually be advertised in the network) when new paths are placed in the network.
+The slice aggregate resource reservation, in this case, can be maintained on each device or be centralized on a resource reservation manager that holds reservation states on links in the network.

 Multiple slice aggregates can form a group and share the available network resources allocated to each slice aggregate.
 In this case, a node can update the reservable bandwidth for each slice aggregate to take into consideration the available bandwidth from other slice aggregates in the same group.

 For illustration purposes, the diagram below represents bandwidth isolation or sharing amongst a group of slice aggregates.
 In Figure 1a, the slice aggregates:
-SliAg1, SliAg2, SliAg3 and SliAg4 are not sharing any bandwidths between each
+S-AGG1, S-AGG2, S-AGG3 and S-AGG4 are not sharing any bandwidths between each
 other.
-In Figure 1b, the slice aggregates: SliAg1 and SliAg2 can share the available bandwidth portion allocated to each amongst them.
+In Figure 1b, the slice aggregates: S-AGG1 and S-AGG2 can share the available bandwidth portion allocated to each amongst them.
-Similarly, SliAg3 and SliAg4 can share amongst themselves any available bandwidth allocated to them, but they cannot share available bandwidth allocated to SliAg1 or SliAg2.
+Similarly, S-AGG3 and S-AGG4 can share amongst themselves any available bandwidth allocated to them, but they cannot share available bandwidth allocated to S-AGG1 or S-AGG2.
 In both cases, the Max Reservable Bandwidth may exceed the actual physical link resource capacity to allow for over subscription.

 ~~~~~~
    I-----------------------------I       I-----------------------------I
-   <--SliAg1->                   I       I-----------------I           I
+   <--S-AGG1->                   I       I-----------------I           I
-   I---------I                   I       I <-SliAg1->      I           I
+   I---------I                   I       I <-S-AGG1->      I           I
    I         I                   I       I I-------I       I           I
    I---------I                   I       I I       I       I           I
    I                             I       I I-------I       I           I
-   <-----SliAg2------>           I       I                 I           I
+   <-----S-AGG2------>           I       I                 I           I
-   I-----------------I           I       I <-SliAg2->      I           I
+   I-----------------I           I       I <-S-AGG2->      I           I
    I                 I           I       I I---------I     I           I
    I-----------------I           I       I I         I     I           I
    I                             I       I I---------I     I           I
-   <---SliAg3---->               I       I                 I           I
+   <---S-AGG3---->               I       I                 I           I
-   I-------------I               I       I SliAg1 + SliAg2 I           I
+   I-------------I               I       I S-AGG1 + S-AGG2 I           I
    I             I               I       I-----------------I           I
    I-------------I               I       I                             I
    I                             I       I                             I
-   <---SliAg4---->               I       I-----------------I           I
+   <---S-AGG4---->               I       I-----------------I           I
-   I-------------I               I       I <-SliAg3->      I           I
+   I-------------I               I       I <-S-AGG3->      I           I
    I             I               I       I I-------I       I           I
    I-------------I               I       I I       I       I           I
    I                             I       I I-------I       I           I
-   I SliAg1+SliAg2+SliAg3+SliAg4 I       I                 I           I
+   I S-AGG1+S-AGG2+S-AGG3+S-AGG4 I       I                 I           I
-   I                             I       I <-SliAg4->      I           I
+   I                             I       I <-S-AGG4->      I           I
    I-----------------------------I       I I---------I     I           I
    <--Max Reservable Bandwidth-->        I I         I     I           I
                                          I I---------I     I           I
                                          I                 I           I
-                                         I SliAg3 + SliAg4 I           I
+                                         I S-AGG3 + S-AGG4 I           I
                                          I-----------------I           I
-                                         I SliAg1+SliAg2+SliAg3+SliAg4 I
+                                         I S-AGG1+S-AGG2+S-AGG3+S-AGG4 I
                                          I                             I
                                          I-----------------------------I
                                          <--Max Reservable Bandwidth-->